-The De Anza bike trail intersects the South end of the Los Medanos College campus.
-The bike trail can be accessed from the West of LMC at Leland.
-Crestview Drive Railroad Avenue, Harbor Street, Loveridge Road.
-The bike trail can be accessed from the East of LMC at Somersville Road, Delta Fair Blvd and Gentry Town Drive and James Donlon Boulevard.
-Free trail maps can be obtained by visiting 511 Contra Costa at www.511contracosta.org or by calling (925) 969-0841.
+The De Anza bike trail intersects the south end of the Los Medanos College campus.
+The bike trail can be accessed from the west of LMC at Leland, Crestview Drive Railroad

+Avenue, Harbor Street, Loveridge Road.
+The bike trail can be accessed from the east of LMC at Somersville Road, Delta Fair Blvd and Gentry Town Drive and James Donlon Boulevard.